 The College values comments on the teaching you have received.
-The College follows the pattern of feedback recommended by the Oxford University Students Union (OUSU) and all students are invited to participate in a focus group for their subject by the JCR academic affairs officer.
-These discussions are summarised by the academic affairs officer and passed to the Senior Tutor, who discusses with tutors how teaching can be improved.
-In addition, all undergraduates will be given the opportunity to submit anonymous written feedback at the end of Hilary Term.
+All undergraduates will be given the opportunity to submit anonymous written feedback at the end of Hilary Term.
 Constructive feedback is extremely valuable to the College, whether positive or negative.
 All responses are anonymous.
 If you have specific concerns about your teaching that you feel unable to discuss with your tutor or through the feedback surveys, you should arrange do so in confidence with the Senior Tutor.